JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/4-functional-programming/is_js_functional.md

 But, some features are missed:

 * Higher-kinded types
-* Tail call optimizations
+* Tail call optimisations
-* Built-in pattern matching
+* Pattern matching
 * Built-in algebraic data types
+* Built-in Immutable data structures
+* Lazy evaluation
+* No built-in support for type-classes.
+You can only emulate them
+* Type system is less powerful than in Haskell or Scala.
+It's partially strong and not sound - it's possible to bypass the compiler, and types are not always guaranteed to be correct
+* Less powerful abstractions for polymorphism
-* In general, syntax of TS is not so convenient for FP, as for instance in Haskell or Scala
+* In general, the syntax of TS is not so convenient for FP, as, for instance, in Haskell or Scala

+You can as well explore this fascinating official introduction to TypeScript for functional programmers - [TypeScript for Functional Programmers](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-func.html)

 ## 5.1 Widespread functional JS libraries